-Monthly cost of Obamacare by company
+Cost of Obamacare marketplace insurance by company

-Obamacare cost by state
+Monthly Obamacare cost by state

 The state you live in affects the cost of Obamacare in several ways.
 State and local laws can affect how the health insurance industry works.
 Additionally, the cost of medical care in each state can change how much a health insurance policy costs.
 The more expensive it is to get care, the higher your Obamacare rate is likely to be.

-Monthly cost of Obamacare by state
+Cost of Obamacare marketplace insurance by state

-Obamacare cost by network type
+Monthly Obamacare cost by network type

 A health insurance provider network defines where you can get covered medical care.
 The most common network types are health maintenance organizations (HMOs) and preferred provider organizations (PPOs).
-Other plan types, like point of service (POS) and exclusive provider organization (EPO) plans, are less common.
+Other plan types, like point of service (POS) plans and exclusive provider organization (EPO) plans, are less common.

 HMO plans will only pay if you go to in-network doctors and hospitals.
 If you go outside the network, you won't have any coverage, except in emergencies.
 Because they restrict where you get care, HMOs have the lowest monthly cost.
 PPOs cost more because they allow you to get care at any location, although you'll usually pay more for visits to out-of-network providers.